 - Tesla offering or including insurance as part of the vehicle purchase

-- Grubhub and OTHRSource offering health benefits as part of the driver/contractor onboarding process
+- Grubhub and OTHRSource offer health benefits as part of the driver/contractor onboarding process

 - Special Events insurance is being offered through rental venues as part of the venue rental agreement

 - Business registration platforms, including business insurance, as part of the business creation process